I am a retired engineer and small business owner who has authored over 60 books on history and various topics.

 In 1992, Bill Clinton announced he would run as a Democrat for the presidency of the United States.
 During the early stages of the primary campaign, a tabloid publication printed accusations that Bill Clinton had engaged in an affair with Gennifer Flowers.
-In response to this scandalous story, both Bill and Hillary appeared on 60 Minutes, which was broadcast to a large television audience right after the Super Bowl football game.
+In response to this scandalous story, both Bill and Hillary appeared on 60 Minutes (see video below) which was broadcast to a large television audience right after the Super Bowl football game.
 In the interview, Bill denied the affair and Hillary defended her husband.
 The national exposure squashed the Gennifer Flowers story and resurrected the Clinton campaign.
 Bill would finish the New Hampshire primary coming in a comfortable second.

 Hillary’s high profile position in the campaign would make her just as much of a target as Bill for political mud-slinging.
 During the campaign, Hillary was involved in more than one controversy; the one that caught considerable attention was when she responded to an allegation from the Democratic contender, Jerry Brown, with, “I suppose I could have stayed home and baked cookies and had teas, but what I decided to do is fulfill my profession.”
 Her response was taken out of context and caused considerable media buzz with the assertion that Hillary was disparaging stay-at-home mothers.
 Brown’s and others’ attacks didn’t slow the Clinton campaign down and Bill kept winning primary elections.
 At the Democratic National Convention in Madison Square Garden during his acceptance speech as the party’s nominee, Bill gave praise to Hillary, saying: